dtco/dtco_woocommerce/README.md

 #### - How to use -
 1. Go to the setting of 'WooCommerce' and you will see 'DTCO' in 'CheckOut' tab.

-2. Make sure to apply API key from DTCO and put it in 'DTCO' setting.
+2. Be sure to apply API key from DTCO and put it in 'DTCO' setting.

 3. Check to enable the DTCO Payment.

 ####
-If there is any questions about API key or DTCO Payment API, Please contact with <a href="http://dtco.co/">DTCO</a>.
+If there are any questions about API key or DTCO Payment API, Please contact with <a href="http://dtco.co/">DTCO</a>.

-If there is any questions about this plugin,
+If there are any questions about this plugin,
 Please raise issue here.

 Thank you.